iCAS-Lab/CSCE790_neuromorphic_computing/assignments/hw2/README.md

 ---

 ## 0. Preliminaries
 You will need to familiarize yourself with the basics of Python3 and Tensorflow prior to starting this assignment.
+Additionally, if you have not yet watched the SNN Conversion Toolbox lecture (Module 5), please watch it on the MS Teams class meeting chat.

 Also take a look at what the CIFAR-10 image dataset looks like so you can more easily visualize what it is you are trying to accomplish.